Getting your Trinity Audio player ready...

 4) Update your Facebook cover photo.
 Maybe you created a Facebook cover photo for your personal brand when you first started a public figure page.
 However, if you are using an outdated headshot, it is time to update it!
 Personal branding photos should be taken within 1-3 years.
 I know it can be hard to let go of a photo you love from 8 years ago, but when people meet you in person, the photo you use to market yourself online should be indicative of what you look like today.

-5) Remove yourself from online directories.
+5) Remove yourself from data broker sites.
 There are several different online directories that share your personal data that you may not have even thought to check.
 Just because you aren’t checking them doesn’t mean others aren’t!
 The good news is that some of these directories will allow you to remove yourself by sending an opt-out email.
 The bad news?
 It can often be an arduous process, but it’s worth a shot!
 Again, make sure you aren’t sabotaging your personal branding efforts if online directories have negative things to say about your reputation.
 Do your best to clean this up so that your personal brand is in alignment with what can be found about you on the Internet.

 All of these PR strategies are worthwhile when developing a personal brand.
 I have personally used these strategies for building my own brand as a PR strategist and national TV commentator.
 We also deploy these strategies for our PR clients who hire me to help define and build out their personal brand.